 Part 1: Getting the Size Right – A Standard Sizing Chart

 The golden rule is “Drop Length.”
 This is the amount of fabric that hangs from the edge of the table to the bottom of the linen.
-The appropriate drop depends on the formality of the setting.
+The appropriate drop depends on the formality of the table setting.

 -